 You may notice already that quite a lot of the Mass liturgy includes signs of the seasons we travel through.
 Since the Mass is a given starting point that helps us more faithfully look at what we do daily, we call the tool our Liturgical Living Initiative.

 - Pull out your flyer.
 Click on the month below to find the appropriate flyer.

 - Take a look at the different boxes for suggestions for the month.
-See the back of this sheet for more info.

 - To start off, consider following the suggestions.
 Or, do your own search!
 Are there any saints who have influenced those under your roof?
 How could you grow in familiarity with them?
 What are fun ways to remember him or her?
 Are there moments of rest when you may offer up a family prayer or talk about what each one finds to be interesting from the weekend Gospel?

 Month of interest The month will be listed and at the top black tab.
 Boxes on the right side of the sheet provide a few details about what is occurring in a given month.
 In the top corresponding box you’ll see a description of the theme we would celebrate that month as well as the date(s) when a sacrifice or offering is fitting.